-There’s no denying that cyber crime is rampant across the globe, and as societies become increasingly digitally focused, cyber security concerns continue to grow.
+Cyber crime is increasing worldwide, and as society becomes increasingly digitally connected, cyber security concerns continue to grow.
 Individuals and businesses in Spain are no strangers to cyber attacks.
 Most organizations have dealt with some sort of cyber crime and the country itself is the source of many attacks.

 Here, we shine a spotlight on Spain and look at the latest facts, statistics, and trends surrounding cyber crime and cyber security in the country.

-1. 87.5% of Spanish organizations were compromised in one or more successful attack in the past year
+1. 91.8% of Spanish organizations were compromised in one or more successful attacks in the past year

-The CyberEdge Group 2020 Cyberthreat Defense Report (CDR) provides insight from security professionals across the globe.
-It found that over a 12-month period, almost nine in 10 Spanish companies had experienced a successful cyber attack.
-Out of all organizations surveyed across the globe, over one-third reported being “frequent victims,” dealing with six or more successful attacks within a year.
+The CyberEdge Group 2022 Cyberthreat Defense Report (CDR) provides insight from security professionals across the globe.
+It found that over a 12-month period, over nine in 10 Spanish companies had experienced a successful cyber attack.
+Out of all organizations surveyed across the globe, 40.7 percent reported being “frequent victims,” dealing with six or more successful attacks within a year.

-2. 52% of Spanish organizations were impacted by ransomware in the past 12 months
+2. 62% of Spanish organizations were impacted by ransomware in 2020

-According to the CDR, Spanish organizations spend almost 12 percent of their IT budget on security.
-This represented an average increase of 5.5 percent in 2020 and is slightly higher than in several countries including Australia (11.5 percent) and the UK (11.2 percent), but lower than others.
-Mexico tops the list at 15.9 percent followed by Saudi Arabia at 15.3 percent.
+According to the CDR, Spanish organizations spend just under 12 percent of their IT budget on security.
+This is slightly higher than in several countries including Italy (11.6) and Singapore (11.4), but lower than others.
+Brazil tops the list at 15.6 percent followed by Turkey at 15.3 percent.
 The 2022 mean across all countries studied was 12.7 percent, exactly the same as in 2021.

-4. Over 85% of Spanish organizations have a preference for security products that use AI and machine learning.
+4. Over a third of Spanish organizations have a preference for security products that use cloud delivery

 It seems that Spanish organizations are keeping up with technology.
-The CDR tells us that 85.7 percent say that when it comes to selecting security products, they have a strong or moderate preference for those that use cloud delivery systems.
+The CDR tells us that 38.5 percent say that when it comes to selecting security products, they have a strong or moderate preference for those that use cloud delivery systems.
 While more than China (30.9 percent) and Germany (31.3 percent), it was still some way behind Brazil’s 50.3 percent.

 5. Spain was one of the top 3 countries attacked by mobile banking malware

-Kaspersky’s report on mobile malware breaks down which countries were worst hit by mobile bankers in 2020.
-The study found that 0.77 percent of Spanish users were attacked by mobile bankers.
-This was significantly lower than the rate in Japan which took the top spot with 2.83 percent, but only slightly lower than second place Taiwan, with 0.87 percent.
+Kaspersky’s report on mobile malware breaks down which countries were worst hit by mobile bankers in 2021.
+The study found that 1.55 percent of Spanish users were attacked by mobile banking trojans.
+This was significantly lower than the rate in Japan which took the top spot with 2.18 percent, more than twice that of Turkey, with 0.71 percent.

-7. Data encryption was prevented in almost half of attacks
+7. Data encryption was prevented in around a quarter of all attacks

-Although the remaining 96 percent of attacks did involve data encryption, the ransom was paid by only four percent of victims.
-This was lower than any other country studied.
-Preparedness was likely a major factor here as Sophos found that 72 percent of Spanish companies were able to restore data from backups.
+Although the remaining 84 percent of attacks did involve data encryption, the ransom was paid by only 16 percent of victims.
+This was lower than many other countries studied.
+Preparedness was likely a major factor here as Sophos found that on average, 73 percent of companies were able to restore data from backups.

-9. Ransomware attacks cost Spanish companies an average of around $280,000
+9. Ransomware attacks cost Spanish companies an average of $750,000

-Even with the strong figures above, Sophos tells us that the ransomware remediation cost increased by 25 percent from 2020 to 2021.
-Spanish companies spent an average of $283,630 to remediate a ransomware attack in 2020, and this rose to $750,000 in 2021.
-While this sounds high, it was in the bottom three with South Africa and the Czech Republic.
-Swedish organizations had the highest remediation bill at an average of over $2.7 million, followed by Japan at $2.2 million and Australia at $1.1 million.
+Sophos tells us that the ransomware remediation cost increased by 25 percent from 2020 to 2021.
+Spanish companies spent an average of $600,000 to remediate a ransomware attack in 2020, and this rose to $750,000 in 2021.
+While this sounds high, it was significantly less than the $1.85 million USD global average.
+Austrian organizations had the highest remediation bill at an average of over $7.75 million, followed by Belgium at $4.75 million and Singapore at $3.46 million.

 10. 83% of Spanish companies have cyber security insurance